 Candlestick analysis is a method of market analysis that does not use indicators.
 Unlike the classic Price Action, here we do not need to look at the whole chart, we need just pay attention to the last few candlesticks.
 Recognizing a certain candlestick pattern, we can guess the direction the price will move after the opening of the new candlestick.

-In order to not spend too much time on it in this lesson, I will only say that modern traders rarely use candlesticks as the basis of their trading strategy, but this method can be successfully combined with the other techniques of technical analysis.
-For example, you are looking at a daily chart before the beginning of trade.
+To not spend too much time on it in this lesson, I will only say that modern traders rarely use candlesticks as the basis of their trading strategy, but this method can be successfully combined with the other techniques of technical analysis.
+For example, you are looking at a daily chart before the beginning of the trade.
 When you see a familiar candlestick combination, you expect the day to close below the opening level (that is, the new daytime candlestick will be black).
-In this regard, today you are planning to open only short positions or open long positions with the reduced volume in order to reduce potential risks.
+In this regard, today you are planning to open only short positions or open long positions with the reduced volume to reduce potential risks.